coredao-org/CoreDAO-Docs/docs/Node/Full-Node/on-testnet.md

 ## Build and Run Full Node on Core Testnet

-1\.
-We recommend using the [core-chain](https://github.com/coredao-org/core-chain) GitHub repository to build and run your full node directly from our blockchain codebase.
+1. We recommend using the [core-chain](https://github.com/coredao-org/core-chain) GitHub repository to build and run your full node directly from our blockchain codebase.
 Instructions for building the source code can be found in the repository's [README](https://github.com/coredao-org/core-chain#building-the-source).

-2\.
-Download the latest node binary for Core Testnet from Core's GitHub [releases repo](https://github.com/coredao-org/core-chain/releases/latest).
-The node binary includes the relevant testnet configuration files.
+2. Download the latest node binary for Core Testnet from Core's GitHub [releases repo](https://github.com/coredao-org/core-chain/releases/latest).
+The node binary includes the testnet and mainnet configuration files, amke sure to use the **testnet2** configuration files.
 Download the latest snapshot for testnet from [here](https://github.com/coredao-org/core-snapshots?tab=readme-ov-file#testnet).
 Note that the recommended method for syncing a full node is to sync from the _genesis block_.

-3\.
-Write the genesis state locally by executing the following command from your project directory:
+3. Write the genesis state locally by executing the following command from your project directory:

 ```bash
 geth --datadir node init genesis.json
 ```

 You should see the following output:

 ```bash
 INFO [07-18|14:57:20.715] Maximum peer count                       ETH=25 LES=0 total=25